 The purpose of this website is to promote human kindness and grace among all people, regardless of their backgrounds, religious beliefs, race, or political affiliations.
-We are eager to demonstrate that Christians (followers of Jesus) truly understand what it means to reflect his ideals.
-But we all know this doesn’t always happen.
-In fact, sometimes Christians are the worst examples of what Jesus believed and taught.
+We are eager to demonstrate that those who are truly followers of Jesus (not in name only) understand what it means to reflect his ideals.
+Unfortunately this doesn’t always happen.
+In fact, sometimes “Christians” are the worst examples of what Jesus believed and taught.
 Yet, whether you are spiritual or not, civility and compassion are qualities we can all benefit from and appreciate.

 In a world where animosities and passions are stoked by radio talk-show hosts who purposely alienate us from each other for the sake of ratings; where racial and cultural divides are exaggerated; where political and religious differences are exploited for selfish ends, it is imperative that we return to the simple approach of treating one another with dignity and grace.
 It is a sad reality that money and self interests often prevent us from practicing the Golden Rule.

 “Do to others whatever you would like them to do to you.
 This is the essence of all that is taught in the law and the prophets” (Matthew 7:12, NLT).